Moby Prince disaster: Dedications

 A memorial tablet by Molo Mediceo in Leghorn bears the names and ages of the 140 victims of the incident.
 The comune of Livorno dedicated a square and many public events to the victims.

+In Pizzo a bas-relief carved out of marble, depicting the boat and 4 seagulls is dedicated to the event.
+The plaque explains the purpose of the memorial is to pique the interest of anyone with the hope that with a single Google search for "Moby Prince", they may learn about the disaster and the people who died in order to keep the memory alive.
+The plaque also contain a QR Code linking to the Italian Wikipedia article for the Moby Prince.

 List of the victims

 List of the victims, with names and ages: